plasma-umass/snakefish/dev_doc.md

 **NOTE 2**: If you want to clean the build directory, run `cmake --build cmake-build-debug --target clean -- -j 4`.
 That alone doesn't purge CMake's cache, so sometimes you might need `rm -rf cmake-build-debug`

 ## Design Decisions
 - Shared memory is used for IPC.
 [Unnamed semaphores](http://man7.org/linux/man-pages/man7/sem_overview.7.html) are used to implement blocking/non-blocking `receive()`.
-Since unnamed semaphores are not implemented on macOS, named semaphores are used there instead.
+Since unnamed semaphores are not implemented on macOS ([ref 1](https://stackoverflow.com/questions/27736618/why-are-sem-init-sem-getvalue-sem-destroy-deprecated-on-mac-os-x-and-w), [ref 2](https://stackoverflow.com/questions/1413785/sem-init-on-os-x)), named semaphores are used there instead.
 - A `std::atomic_flag` is used as a lock to synchronize shared memory access.
 Such usage should be safe, as `std::atomic_flag` is [always lock-free](https://en.cppreference.com/w/cpp/atomic/atomic_flag), and lock-free atomics are also address-free ([ref 1](https://stackoverflow.com/a/51463590), [ref 2](https://stackoverflow.com/a/19937333)).

 ## Discussion Points